- How often should I use the Body Track on the same body part?

 When will I get my order?

-Most orders are shipped within 1-2 business days of receipt.
-USPS priority mail is the fastest, followed by UPS ground and then UPS SurePost.
+Most orders are shipped out within 2-4 business days of receipt.
 When your purchase ships, a tracking number will be emailed to you.
+At that time the carrier is responsible for timely delivery of your product.

 What is your return policy?